BBNews Brief

 What Actually Happened

-The headline is the profit swing, but the real story is QNX.
+The headline is the profit swing.
+The real story is QNX.
 BlackBerry's embedded automotive software division posted Q4 revenue of $78.7mn, up 20% YoY, and full-year QNX revenue hit $268mn with an 83% gross margin.
-That is a genuinely good software business hiding inside a company most investors still associate with phones.
-The royalty backlog sits at $950mn, which gives some visibility into future quarters.
+That is a profitable software business inside a company most investors still associate with phones.
+The royalty backlog sits at $950mn, giving some visibility into future quarters.
 Secure communications, the other half, grew 8% in Q4 to $72.5mn and carries a 70% gross margin.
 Both segments are now profitable at the EBITDA line.

-Free cash flow came in at $46.5mn for the year, and BlackBerry ended with $432mn in cash even after buying back roughly $60mn in shares.
-CEO John Giamatteo declared BlackBerry "a growth company with a proven track record of execution."
-That is a bold sentence for a company that grew revenue 3% for the full year.
+Free cash flow came in at $46.5mn for the year.
+BlackBerry ended with $432mn in cash even after buying back roughly $60mn in shares.
+CEO John Giamatteo called BlackBerry "a growth company with a proven track record."
+That is a bold claim for a company that grew revenue 3% for the full year.

 The Catch

-The 3% full-year growth number is the problem with the "growth company" narrative.
+The 3% full-year growth number undercuts the "growth company" pitch.
 Q4 was strong at 10%, but Q1 FY27 guidance of $132mn to $140mn implies a sequential step down from $156mn.
-Some of that is seasonality in QNX royalties, which spike in automakers' fiscal year-ends.
+Some of that is seasonality — QNX royalties spike around automakers' fiscal year-ends.
 The FY27 revenue midpoint of $598mn would represent about 9% growth.
-Respectable, but not the kind of acceleration that typically justifies a re-rating.
+Respectable, but not the kind of acceleration that gets a stock repriced higher.

-The forward P/E of 19.6x looks cheap on paper, but BlackBerry needs to prove this QNX momentum holds outside its core automotive install base.
-Management talks about medical devices, robotics, and industrial IoT.
-Those are real addressable markets, but they are early-stage revenue contributors today.
+The forward P/E of 19.6x looks cheap on paper.
+But BlackBerry needs to prove QNX momentum extends beyond its core automotive install base.
+Management points to medical devices, robotics, and industrial IoT.
+Those markets are real, but they contribute little revenue today.

 Bottom Line

 BlackBerry is a better business than it was two years ago.
-Full stop.
-A $53mn profit, $46.5mn in free cash flow, $432mn in cash, and a QNX division with 83% gross margins and a $950mn backlog.
-That is real.
-The question is whether 9% guided growth is enough to sustain investor enthusiasm after an 11% one-day pop, or whether this trades back to "show me" territory within a few weeks.
-Watch the Q1 FY27 print for QNX momentum outside of automotive.
-That is the number that determines whether this is an inflection or a good quarter.
+A $53mn profit, $46.5mn in free cash flow, $432mn in cash, and a QNX division with 83% gross margins and a $950mn backlog — that is real.
+The question is whether 9% guided growth is enough to hold investor interest after an 11% one-day pop, or whether the stock drifts back down while Wall Street waits for proof.
+The Q1 FY27 print is the one to watch, specifically QNX revenue outside of automotive.
+That number will tell you whether this is a turning point or just a strong quarter.

 For a full financial breakdown of BlackBerry, generate your free report at Basis Report for BB.